Kanchana-Bandara/PASCAL-v4.0/readme.md

 The model is tested and guranteed to run on Mac and Linux.
 Although the functionality has not been tested yet, it should run on Windows without an issue also.

 ## Collaborating to the model development
 Those who are tasked with or wish to contribute to the model development __must work on their own branch__ and __must not commit and push changes to the main branch__.
 None of the changes pushed to the main branch will be adopted!
 Branches will be merged to the main branch later.
-Also __do not commit and push input and output data files to the repository__ add those as an exception to __.gitignore__ file in the repository - so they are not staged & committed.
+Also __do not commit and push input and output data files or files related to your Python virtual environment to the GitHub repository__ add those as an exception to __.gitignore__ file - so they are not staged, committed or pushed.

 ## Contact
 If you have issues with cloning the repository, understanding the code or anything else, please contact _Kanchana Bandara_ via email or MS Teams.